openedx/openedx-filters/docs/how-tos/using-filters.rst

           - The pipeline step configured for the filter raises PreventCertificateCreation when the conditions are met.
         """
+        ...
         with self.assertRaises(CertificateCreationRequested.PreventCertificateCreation):
             CertificateCreationRequested.run_filter(
-                user=self.user, course_key=self.course_key, mode="audit",
+                user=user, course_key=course_key, mode="audit",
             )

         # run your assertions

 Changes in the ``openedx-filters`` library that are not compatible with your code should break this kind of test in CI and let you know you need to upgrade your code.
-The main limitation while testing filters' steps it's their arguments, as they are edxapp memory objects, but that can be solved in CI using Python mocks.
+The main limitation while testing filters' steps it's their arguments, as they are in-memory objects, but that can be solved in CI using Python mocks.